adamLutPhi/MachineLearner/README.md

 ### Machine Learning Algorithms

 - [x] Outline a `widrowHoff` Algorithm
+- [x] Outline a `Green's function` Algorithm

 ### Open Questions

 - [ ] How to build A Neural-Network Model (Learning algorithm, Error function `erf`, optimization)
 - [ ] Which differentiation Module to Pick? 🤔
+- [ ] How could we implement an Optimization function?

 ## Credits
+Prof. `Sirnivasa Singupta`,  Department of Electronics and Electrical Communication Engineering, IIT Kharagpur.
 ## Special Thanks

 to the Heroes behind the Scene, a list of Human Beings, & tutors, in which I couldn't do this project without,